mcranium/merfoc/README.md

 ```

-Depending on your hardware it might make sense to use the GPU wit the argument `-gpu` to speed up the alignment process (haven't tried it yet).
+Depending on your hardware it might make sense to use the GPU with the argument `-gpu` to speed up the alignment process (haven't tried it yet).

 #### The focus merging